Medical Policy: 08.01.27

 Provenge (Sipuleucel-T) (also referred to as a vaccine) is an autologous cellular immunotherapy indicated for the treatment of asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer (mCRPC).
 The agent comprises specially treated dendritic cells (antigen presenting cells, also known as accessory cells) obtained from the patient through leukapheresis.
 The cells are then exposed in vitro to proteins that contain prostate antigens and immunologic-stimulating factors and reinfused into the patient.
 The proposed mechanism of action is that treatment stimulates the patient’s own immune system to resist cancer spread.

-An estimated 161,360 new cases of prostate cancer will be diagnosed in 2017, accounting for 19% of new cancer cases in men.
-Researchers have estimated prostate cancer to account for 26,730 deaths in 2017, which represents 8% of male cancer deaths.
+An estimated 174,650 new cases of prostate cancer will be diagnosed in 2019, accounting for 20% of new cancer cases in men.
+Researchers have estimated that prostate cancer will account for 9.8% of male cancer deaths in 2019.
 In most cases of prostate cancer, prostate cancer is diagnosed at a localized stage and is treated with prostatectomy or radiotherapy.
 However, some patients are diagnosed with metastatic or recurrent disease after treatment of localized disease.

-Androgen deprivation therapy (ADT) is the standard treatment for metastatic prostate cancer or recurrent disease.
-Most patients who survive long enough eventually develop androgen-independent prostate cancer (hormone refractory prostate cancer).
+Androgen deprivation therapy (ADT) (androgen ablation) is the standard treatment for metastatic or recurrent disease.
+Most patients who survive long enough eventually develop androgen-independent (castration resistant) prostate cancer.
 At this stage of metastatic disease, docetaxel, a chemotherapeutic agent, has demonstrated a survival benefit of 1.9 to 2.4 months in randomized clinical trials.
 Chemotherapy with docetaxel causes adverse events in large proportions of patients, including alopecia, fatigue, neutropenia, neuropathy, and other symptoms.
 Trials evaluating docetaxel included both asymptomatic and symptomatic patients, and results suggested a survival benefit for both groups.
 Due to the burden of treatment and its adverse events, most patients defer docetaxel treatment until cancer recurrence is symptomatic.

-Provenge (Sipuleucel-T) is a new class of therapeutic agent used to treat asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer (i.e. androgen independent).
+Provenge (Sipuleucel-T) is a newer class of therapeutic agent used to treat asymptomatic or minimally symptomatic, androgen-independent (castrate resistant [hormone refractory]) metastatic prostate cancer.
 Provenge (Sipuleucel-T) consists of autologous peripheral blood mononuclear cells, including antigen presenting cells (APCs) (dendritic cells) that have been activated during a defined culture period with a recombinant human protein, PAP-CM-CSF, consisting of prostatic acid phosphatase (PAP), an antigen expressed in prostate cancer tissue, linked to granulocyte-macrophage colony-stimulating factor (GM-CSF), an immune cell activator.
 The patient’s peripheral blood mononuclear cells are obtained via a standard leukapheresis procedure approximately 3 days prior to the infusion date.

 The active components of Provenge (Sipuleucel-T) are autologous APCs (dendritic cells) and PAP-GM-CSF.
 During culture, the recombinant antigen can bind to and be processed by APCs into smaller protein fragments.
 The recombinant antigen is designed to target APCs, and may help direct the immune response to PAP.
 Minimal residual levels of the intact PAP-GM-CSF are detectable in the final Provenge product.